Eat your vegetables. Get plenty of exercise. Sing a song?

 That song you know by heart may actually be good for your heart!
 Depending on tempo and intensity, music can regulate your blood pressure, heart rate and breathing rate.
 A joyful tune can increase blood flow similar to performing aerobic exercise.

 Playing music helps you exercise more efficiently and reduces perceived exertion, so you end up working out longer.
 One study found that playing up–tempo music while riding a stationary bike actually makes you pedal faster!
-People over 65 may be less likely to fall after walking and moving in time to music.
+People over 65 may be less likely to fall after walking and moving in time to the music.

 If you’re trying to cut down on portion sizes at the dinner table, gentle music and soft lighting might help.
 If you’re tossing and turning at night, something relaxing before bedtime may improve the quality and quantity of your sleep.
 A review of 97 studies found that music may even help with pain management for some people.